andrew-twigg/azure-sln-arch/scenarios/azure-sql/aad-auth-app-service-manid/README.md

 ## Connect to SQL Database from .NET App Service

+> Note: App Service supports [Service Connector](https://docs.microsoft.com/en-us/azure/service-connector/overview) to Azure SQL Database.
+I couldn't get this to work across VNet hub and spoke network topology.
+This uses a direct connection from the application to SQL Database.

 ### Setup the SQL AD Admin

 > Note: A user account has been created in AD for admin to represent the SQL Admin AD account.